-8. Revise For All Tests
+8. Revise For ALL Tests

-It's really important that you use class tests and especially Jan/Dec mock exams to fine-tune your revision skills and exam technique, so take them seriously.
+It's really important that you use class tests and, even more so, Jan/Dec mock exams to fine-tune your revision skills and exam technique, so take them seriously.
 If you do this, you'll be pleasantly surprised just how much you remember when you come round to the final exams.

-9. Get A Good Study-Life Balance
+9. Find A Good Study-Life Balance